shopware/docs/guides/hosting/performance/performance-tweaks.md

 ### logged-in / cart-filled

 By default, Shopware can no longer deliver complete pages from a cache for a logged-in customer or if products are in the shopping cart.
 As soon as this happens, the user sessions differ, and the context rules could be different depending on the user.
-The result is different content for each customer; a good example is the [Dynamic Access](https://docs.shopware.com/en/shopware-6-en/extensions/dynamiccontent) plugin.
+This results in different content for each customer; a good example is the [Dynamic Access](https://docs.shopware.com/en/shopware-6-en/extensions/dynamiccontent) plugin.

 However, if the project does not require such functionality, pages can also be cached by the HTTP cache/reverse proxy.
 To disable Cache invalidation in these cases: